 Israeli Blockade and Siege: Context for Urbicide

-Urbicide is the result of a host of military tactics that systematically and strategically destroy the urban systems necessary to sustain the organization, culture, and public life of an city or an urban population.Urbicide not only results in mass destruction and displacement but also ensures that destruction and displacement continue well after the immediate spectacular moments of war.
+Urbicide is the result of a host of military tactics that systematically and strategically destroy the urban systems necessary to sustain the organization and public life of an urban population.Urbicide not only results in mass destruction and displacement but also ensures that destruction and displacement continue well after the immediate spectacular moments of war.
 Although urbicide is not be explicitly recognized illegal under international law, it is important to note that international humanitarian, criminal, and human rights laws do prohibit the deliberate targeting and destruction of civilian infrastructure.
 For instance, article 53 of international humanitarian law “explicitly prohibits the Occupying Power from destroying real or personal property belonging to private individuals, the State, public authorities, or social organizations, except when such destruction is absolutely necessary for military operations.”
 As a result, actions resulting in such destruction and harm to civilian populations, including urbicide, are prohibited under international law.

 Within the Israeli blockade and siege on the Gaza Strip in the Occupied Palestinian Territories, which has been accompanied by a series of wars since the start of the siege, most notably the 2023 Israel-Palestine war, Israeli occupation forces continually engage in urbicide through their infrastructural warfare.
 Urbicide entails deliberate destruction through airstrikes, bombardments, and carpet bombing on vital sites such as hospitals, schools, and places of worship.
 Most recently, the Israeli hostilities of Gaza following a Hamas attack on southern Israel on October 7 forced hundreds of thousands of Palestinians out of their homes.
 According to Gaza's Ministry of Public Works and Housing, 43% of housing units in Gaza have been either destroyed or damaged since the start of hostilities.
 These hostilities are not confined to this moment; urbicide has an immediate history as a tactic of forced development preceding October 7.
 For example, in the 2014 conflict, over 60,000 homes were damaged or destroyed, while in 2021, approximately 1,150 homes were destroyed, along with numerous schools and health facilities.

-Military tactics like uUrbicide not only result in the material destruction of the basic needs of an urban population but also create conditions where communities' abilities to receive and rebuild post-urban warfare are undermined.
+Military tactics like urbicide not only result in the material destruction of the basic needs of an urban population but also create conditions where communities' abilities to rebuild post-urban warfare are undermined.
 This includes the bombing of urban infrastructures (e.g. schools and hospitals) and the deliberate obstruction of efforts to bring in essential goods and resources needed for reconstruction.
 By denying access to building materials, medical supplies, and other necessities, those responsible for urbicide prolong the suffering of civilians and prevent them from rebuilding their lives.
 This strategy perpetuates a cycle of devastation, where communities cannot recover from the initial destruction, leading to further deterioration of living conditions and infrastructure.
 Urbicide, therefore, is both the immediate spectacular destruction, and the slow forms of infrastructural violence that persist.

 Every aspect of urban life, such as inhabiting, going to school or work, and shopping, becomes impossible by destroying urban infrastructures.
 Residential areas, for example, are reduced to rubble, with homes destroyed or severely damaged by airstrikes and bombardments.
 The remains of once-vibrant communities lie in ruins, displacing thousands of families and leaving them without shelter.
 The point